Kubernetes Cluster

 apiGroup: ""

-The manifest creates a service account named cloudaware-sa and grants it with the cluster-wide read-only access, along with the permissions to get/list/watch cluster nodes.
+The manifest creates a service account cloudaware-sa and grants it with the cluster-wide read-only access, along with the permissions to get/list/watch cluster nodes.
 Learn more on Kubernetes RBAC here.

 kubectl create -f cloudaware-sa.yaml